oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * additionally performs all informative tests as given in section 6.3.

 A CSAF full validator may provide an additional function to only run one or more selected informative tests.

+### 9.1.17 Conformance Clause 17: CSAF SBOM matching system

+A CSAF SBOM matching system satisfies the "CSAF SBOM matching system" conformance profile if the SBOM matching system:

+* satisfies the "CSAF management system" conformance profile.
+* is an SBOM database or connects to one.
+  > A repository or any other location that can be queried for SBOMs and their content is also considered an SBOM database.
+* matches the CSAF documents within the system to the respective SBOM components.
+This might be done with a probability which gives the user the chance to broaden or narrow the results.
+The process of matching is also referred to as "run of the SBOM matching module".
+* provides for each SBOM of the SBOM database a list of matched advisories.
+* provides for each SBOM component of the SBOM database a list of matched advisories.
+* provides for each CSAF document a list of matched SBOMs of the SBOM database.
+* provides for each CSAF document a list of matched SBOM components of the SBOM database.
+* provides for each vulnerability within a CSAF document the option to mark a matched SBOM component in the SBOM database as "not remediated", "remediation in progress", or "remediation done".
+A switch to mark all SBOM component at once MAY be implemented.
+* does not bring up a newer revision of a CSAF document as a new match if the remediation for the matched SBOM or SBOM component has not changed.
+* detects the usage semantic version (as described in section 3.1.11.2).
+* is able to trigger a run of the asset matching module:
+  * manually:
+    * per CSAF document
+    * per list of CSAF documents
+    * per SBOM component
+    * per list of SBOM components
+  * automatically:
+    * when a new CSAF document is inserted (for this CSAF document)
+    * when a new SBOM component is inserted (for this SBOM component)
+    * when the Major version in a CSAF document with semantic versioning changes (for this CSAF document)
+    > These also apply if more than one CSAF document or SBOM component was added.
+To reduce the computational efforts the runs can be pooled into one run which fulfills all the tasks at once (batch mode).
+  > Manually and automatically triggered runs should not be pooled.
+* provides at least the following statistics for the count of SBOM component:
+  * matching that CSAF document at all
+  * marked with a given status

 -------